 ODFW made these changes so the regulations are easier to understand and hunters have access to larger areas to hunt.
 Longer seasons will accommodate busy schedules and give people more time to hunt, while simpler boundaries make it easier for hunters to determine where they can legally hunt.

 This new, general season tag will replace 19 controlled hunts and the need for landowner damage tags during the season’s timeframes.
 The tags will be valid only in specific chronic elk damage areas mapped annually by ODFW.
-(Maps will be available in 2020.)
+(Maps are available here.)
 Hunters will need permission to hunt on private land to be able to use this tag and it will be their only elk hunting opportunity.